dschil138/chatterstack/README.md

 ```
 That's the whole thing!

-Here's what it looks like in use:
+Here's what that conversation looks like:

 ```txt
 USER: hey, can you help me with something?